hjf1997/DualSTN/README.md

 For other functions like continue training, please refer the code at (base_options.py)

 ### Pretrained checkpoints
 We provide the pretrained checkpoints for METR-LA, PeMS-Bay, NREL, and Beijing-Air.
 The checkpoints are stored at [checkpoints](https://drive.google.com/drive/folders/1TjaqX_2xi1hVkFwWhah9NIIUGLmpciZf?usp=sharing).
 The checkpoints are named as `DualSTN_{dataset}_{timestamp}`.
-For example, the checkpoint for METR-LA is named as `DualSTN_metrla_20210725T160246`.
+For example, the checkpoint for METR-LA is named `DualSTN_20220912T165919`.
 The checkpoints are trained with the same hyperparameters as in the paper.
 ## Acknowledge
 This framework is largely based on [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
 Some parts of the code are adopted from [IGNNK](https://github.com/Kaimaoge/IGNNK).